 1. Porter W: Clinical toxicology.
 In Tietz Textbook of Clinical Chemistry.
 Edited by CA Burtis, DE Bruns.
 Vol 4.
 St. Louis, MO.
 Elsevier Saunders, 2006, pp 1287-1369

 2. O'Brien CP: Drug addiction and drug abuse.
 In Goodman and Gilman's The Pharmacological Basis of Therapeutics.
 Edited by LL Brunton, JS Lazo, KL Parker.
 Vol 11.
 McGraw-Hill Book Company, Inc, 2006.
-Available from URL: http://www.accessmedicine.com/content.aspx?aID=941547
+Available at http://www.accessmedicine.com/content.aspx?aID=941547

 3. Anderson IB: Ethylene glycol and other glycols.
 In Poisoning and Drug Overdose.
 Edited by KR Olson.
 Fifth edition.
-Available from URL: http://www.accessmedicine.com/content.aspx?aID=2683943
+Available at http://www.accessmedicine.com/content.aspx?aID=2683943